Dave Matthews presents The Authorised Guide to THE PROFESSIONALS!

 –––

-Series Four Shown between 7th September 1980 and 27th December 1980
+Filming Block 4 - Commenced 16th June 1980 and completed 12th December 1980.
+Series Four - Shown between 7th September 1980 and 27th December 1980

+Thirteen episodes in total.
 Fifteen episodes: eight outstanding from Filming Block 3 plus seven from Filming Block 4.
-The original intention was to continue transmitting into January 1981 but LWT/ITV changed their minds at the last minute.
+The original intention was to continue transmitting into January 1981 but LWT changed plans at the last minute due to budgetary problems.

 'The Acorn Syndrome'

-'The Gun''Wild Justice'
+'The Gun' 'Wild Justice'

 'Fugitive'